DCC-EX/dcc-ex.github.io/docs/reference/tools/serial-monitor.md

 order of magnitude more complex and much slower.

 Just run \|EX-I\| and
-`open the serial monitor in the EX-Installer <ex-installer/testing:using the ex-installer device monitor>`{.interpreted-text role="ref"}.
+`open the serial monitor in the EX-Installer <ex-installer/testing:using the ex-installer device monitor>`.
 ::::

 **What You Will Need**